What is Lung Cancer?

-- Globally, Lung cancer is the world’s leading dominant cancer with the highest incidence and mortalities compared to other cancer types (accounting for 12.4% of all cancer cases, and 18.7% of all cancer deaths).
+- Globally, Lung cancer is the world’s leading dominant cancer with the highest incidence and mortality compared to other cancer types (accounting for 12.4% of all cancer cases, and 18.7% of all cancer deaths).

 - By 2022, about 2.4 million new cases occurred and 1.8 million people died from lung cancer worldwide.

-- Exposure to passive smoking.
+- Exposure to radon gas.

 - Chest pain.